11ty/11ty-website/src/docs/plugins/render.md

 The first argument to `renderFile` is a project root relative path to any template file.
 Front matter inside of the target files is not yet supported.
 The template syntax used is inferred by the file extension.

-Note that you can use files supported by any [custom file extensions](/docs/languages/custom/) you’ve added too, including a Vue Single File Component from the [Eleventy Vue plugin](https://github.com/11ty/eleventy-plugin-vue)!
+Note that you can use files supported by any [custom file extensions](/docs/languages/custom/) you’ve added too!

-{% include "snippets/plugins/renderfilevue.njk" %}

-To add Vue support, don’t forget to install [`@11ty/eleventy-plugin-vue` (v0.6.0 or newer)](https://github.com/11ty/eleventy-plugin-vue) and add the Vue plugin in your config file.

 #### Pass in data